 3. Image Intense Plugin

 This is a plugin that mixes 3 modules and adds 22 overlays and hover effects to images, text, and buttons.
 A new module is added to the Divi Builder, so there’s no need to copy and paste code.
 Choose the image size, hover style, and opacity.
 Set the overlay title, caption, and choose the orientation.
 Set the button styles, background, overlay, image alignment, and lots more.
 You can even set button attributes to follow, no opener, etc. All the standard Divi module settings are here including backgrounds, animations, text, borders, shadow effects, and more.

 4. Animated Image Caption Hover Effects in Divi

 This tutorial places a caption over an image on hover.
 It includes an overlay, title, text, link, and a styled border.
 It adds HTML and CSS to a code module.
 It also teaches how to upload the images a link them with HTML in the code module.
-The code is provided so you can copy and paste.
+The code is provided so you can copy and paste it.
 Alternatively, you can download the layout which includes the code.
 Links to additional resources (similar tutorials and plugins) are provided.
 The tutorial includes both text and video.

 5. 11 Divi Menu Hover Effects That Rock!

 This one is a list of hover effects for menus with links to tutorials or a plugin to create the effects.
-It includes detailed descriptions of each effect, GIF demonstrations, and provides links to tutorials or to the Divi Menu Express plugin.
-There are 7 tutorials which include code and step-by-step instructions, and a few include both text and video.
+It includes detailed descriptions of each effect, GIF demonstration, and provides links to tutorials or to the Divi Menu Express plugin.
+There are 7 tutorials that include code and step-by-step instructions, and a few include both text and video.
 The plugin includes 4 effects.
 Plugin descriptions include an image from the settings screen and GIF’s of the effects.
 The plugin is free and is currently in beta.